 So my suggestion is to have some fun with a secondary show, capturing the humor, the stress and then tell the story in the tradition of a BTS video.
 And, with technology today, you’ve also got a chance to bring in short video clips and create a hybrid show with your still images.
-Put it all to music, using contemporary hits from Song Freedom’s collection and you’ve got the ingredients for a home run every time.
+Put it all to music and you’ve got the ingredients for a home run every time.
 Plus, with a BTS presentation, you’ve got a chance to bring in your personality and sense of humor, as you share the story of a very special event launching the start of a new family.

 There are two more terrific BTS videos below, giving you more inspiration to create slideshows with great impact.
 Plus, check out ProShow 8, just recently introduced!

 Wishing everybody a terrific weekend, and if you’re shooting, remember you’ve got the most creative tools in the 175+ year history of photography!
 Photodex isn’t just a company with great software, they’re building new creative tools all the time to help you raise the bar on every presentation!

 A behind the scenes video gives potential clients a glimpse of what it would be like to work with you.
 It’s a great way to show off your style, personality and a collection of your best shots.
 Here are some helpful tips on how to create your own behind the scenes video.